-This article aims to offer some useful advice on how to handle the rather delicate negotiations required to provide clarity in what can be regarded as otherwise unclear expectations, roles and responsibilities between you and your supplier.
+This article aims to offer some useful advice on how to handle the rather delicate negotiations required to provide clarity in what can be regarded as otherwise ambiguous contract terms, unclear expectations, roles and responsibilities between you and your supplier.

 We all know that ambiguity in written contract terms and schedules is something that should be avoided as much as possible.
-The business impact of such ambiguity often leads to serious misunderstandings – and in turn, usually means conflict between you and your supplier.
+The business impact of ambiguous contract terms often leads to serious misunderstandings – and in turn, usually means conflict between you and your supplier.

 However, what isn’t often realised, is that if you are the party that drafted the ambiguous contract terms, whether supplier or service user, you may well find yourself on the losing side of such a battle.

 While ambiguities find their way into written contract terms, it is often (but not always) the supplier’s contract terms that seem to err on the side of ambiguity; these terms often suggesting that clarification in the contract will be addressed once the deliverables are underway.

 Written contracts are often regarded as the blueprint for the entire working relationship between parties.
 They should encompass the rights, roles and responsibilities of all concerned, taking into account all material eventualities and the material representations made by the supplier that inform you about whether or not it will help you meet your business outcomes through the purchase of its solution.